swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 familiar in there?

-## Saving time with shortcuts and wild cards
+## Saving time with shortcuts, wild cards, and tab completion

 **Shortcuts**

 There are some shortcuts which you should know about.
 Dealing with the home directory is very common.
 So, in the shell the tilde character, `~`, is a shortcut for your home directory.
 Navigate to the `1-Shell`